Glossary

 This list is by no means a definitive or complete list.

-I’m not promising that you’ll never have to go anywhere else for terms.
-I am working on building a list of terms with easy to understand descriptions to help shorten the learning curve for other knitters.
+The hope for this page is to build a list of terms with easy to understand descriptions .
+My hope is to help shorten the learning curve for other knitters.
 If you see something on here that isn’t quite clear, or were looking for a term that isn’t here, please let me know!
-We can work to build this list together!
+Together we can help other people learn to knit and fall in love with this fiber art that has given us so much joy, relaxation, or creative expression.

 Cable Knitting: There are many different types of cables, but they essentially boil down to moving a number of stitches around, to change the order in which they are knit.
 The specific pattern will give instructions on how to achieve each type of cable.